yjun-001/vagrant_ansible_three_nodes_cluster/README.md

-# Buid three_nodes_cluster
+# Buid a three nodes OpenPBS HPC cluster in a local Windows 10 desktop

-Create a three nodes openPBS HPC cluster on local windows desktop by using vagrant and ansible, pure *100%* code (IaC)
+Create a three nodes openPBS HPC cluster on local windows desktop by using vagrant and ansible.
+- It can be used for POC or Sandbox test environment.
+- it's a pure *100%* code based (IaC).

 ## Prerequisite:
 - Reference this Repository to setup [local vagrant VM development environment](https://github.com/yjun-001/vagrant_vm_windows10)